apollographql/apollo-client/docs/source/api/link/persisted-queries.md

 });
 ```

 Thats it!
-By including the persisted queries link in your client instantiation, your client will start sending operation IDs instead of the full operation string.
+By including the persisted queries link in your client instantiation, your client sends operation IDs instead of the full operation string.
 This results in improved network performance, but doesn't include the security benefits of operation safelisting that [persisted queries](#differences-between-persisted-queries-and-apq) provide.

 #### `createPersistedQueryLink` Options